niels-lubbes/orbital/README.md

 ### Example 1: Constructing celestial surfaces

-A "celestial surface" is a surface that contains at least two circles through almost each point.
+A *celestial surface* is a surface that contains at least two circles through almost each point.
 Such a surface can be embedded in the projective n-sphere S^n for some n>=2.
 The n-sphere S^n is a hyperquadric of signature (n+1,1).
 A surface in S^n of degree d that contains l circles through